nizos/jetarm/README.md

 ### Train the model

 Open the [tain.ipynb](./tain.ipynb) notebook and execute the cells until the training and evaluation tool is displayed.
-Set the number of epochs you want to perform and then click on the save button to save the model.
+Set the number of epochs you want to perform and then start the training.
+Once done, click on the save button to save the model.

 By default is model is save to `model_resnet18.pth`.
 For my demo, a total of 20 epochs were performed.